fortierq/fortierq.github.io/_posts/2021-05-09-python-import.md

 ['/home/qfortier/Documents/code/project/src/a',  ..., 'code/project']
 ~~~

-It should also work on a different computer, with a different filesystem or OS, thanks to pathlib.
+It should also work on a different computer, with a different filesystem or OS, thanks to Pathlib.
+However, modifying `sys.path` at the beginning of every file is tedious and hard to maintain.
+A better solution would be to use a `context.py` file modifying `sys.path`and imported by every other file, but this is still unsatisfying.
+Another possibility is to add the root directory to PYTHONPATH (before running the script).
+This is done automatically by `poetry`, for example.

 ## Relative import